 Contributed by Marcel Why did G-d choose Abraham, over all others?
 In the parsha Noah, G-d appeared to show understanding when He reminded Himself “the devising’s of man’s mind are evil from his youth”, (possibly referring to Adam and Eve), and thus G-d swore He would never destroy man again, using floods.
 (Jewish Publication Society […]

 This author has yet to write their bio.Meanwhile lets just say that we are proud admin contributed a whooping 20 entries.

 Entries by admin

-By Howard Goldenberg He gets up early.
+Contributed by Dr Howard G. He gets up early.
 There’s a task he has to carry out.
 He wonders if it’s a test.
 He looks down at himself.
 Circumcise yourself, the Voice said.
 This is going to hurt.
 He knows he must do it right: the target organ is the sole organ of generation.
-After the knife […]
+After […]

 By Dr Howard Goldenberg When my stroke struck it struck my words I’d speak a word and hear it slurred The stroke struck my spoken word – My word!
 How dear to me my darling words The stroke struck words Uttered aloud at prayer I slurred those words Unless I prayed with care When I […]